lucyscript/WebprojectDat310/README.md

 >- Default init data for bio, address, and phone number
 >- Edit profile with all changes stored in the database using AJAX
 >- Success message on submit with a timeout (within the same AJAX call)
->- Delete account with popup
+>- Delete account with popup using AJAX on delete
 >- Transaction history for all purchases made by the user
 >- Scrollbar appears if the transaction history is too long